 - a.
-For students in the BScN Collaborative Program or the BScN After Degree Program, a minimum GPA of 2.0 is required on the last ★60.
+For students in the BScN Collaborative Program, BScN Bilingual Program, or the BScN - After Degree Program, a minimum GPA of 2.0 is required on the last ★60.
 (If ★60 requires including another term or terms, the best results from this term or terms are included.
 Failing results are not included in the calculation of the graduation GPA.). - b.
 For students in the BScN Post RN Degree Program, a minimum GPA of 2.0 is required on the last ★23.
 (If ★23 requires including another term or terms, the best results from this term or terms are included.
 Failing results are not included in the calculation of the graduation GPA.).
 For students admitted to the program between 1995 and 2001, a minimum GPA of 2.0 is required on the last ★50.
-(If ★50 requires including another term or terms, the best results from this term or terms are included.
-Failing results are not included in the calculation.).
+(If ★50 requires

-- c.
-For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken. - d.
-For students in the BScN Bilingual Program a minimum GPA of 2.0 is required on the ★129 credited toward the degree. - (9) Reexaminations: See §23.5.5. - (10) Credit by Special Assessment is available in certain courses under specific circumstances.
+- including another term or terms, the best results from this term or terms are included.
+Failing results are not included in the calculation.). - c.
+For students in the Registered Psychiatric Nurse (RPN) to BScN Program a minimum GPA of 2.0 is required on the last ★36 taken. - (9) Reexaminations: See §23.5.5. - (10) Credit by Special Assessment is available in certain courses under specific circumstances.
 See §14.2.4, and contact the Faculty of Nursing for any further information.